Alibaba Group: Corporate governance

-Previously, Jack Ma served as the CEO of the Alibaba Group since its creation, but later stepped down in 2013, choosing Jonathan Lu as his successor.
+Alibaba's main co-founder Jack Ma served as the executive chairman of the Alibaba Group from its founding until 10 September 2019.
+Daniel Zhang succeeded Ma and has also served as Alibaba's CEO since 2015.
+J. Michael Evans has served as Alibaba's president since 2015.
+Jack Ma had stepped down as CEO in 2013 and chose Jonathan Lu as his successor.
 The Alibaba Group under Lu was performing well, though there were rumors that Ma was growing distrustful in Lu's ability to lead the company.
 Daniel Zhang, who served as COO of Alibaba under Lu, succeeded Lu as CEO in 2015.
 On 10 September 2018, Ma chose Zhang to succeed him as executive chairman of the Alibaba Group after his stepping down announcement, and this would go into effect in 1 year on 10 September 2019.

-Since 2012, the Chinese Communist Party has had a Party Committee in place in the company and has over 2,000 party members as Alibaba employees.
-In 2019, the Chinese government began embedding officials inside major technology companies, including Alibaba.
+Since 2012, when Xi Jinping succeeded the CCP general secretary, the Chinese Communist Party (CCP) has had a CCP Committee secretary in place in the company and has over 2,000 party members as Alibaba employees.
+In September 2019, the municipal government of Hangzhou announced that it was assigning government officials to work with tech companies and manufacturers in Zhejiang province, including Alibaba, in what city officials stated was an effort "to facilitate communication and expedite projects".